• Home

 Slavery exposes the lowest possible depth, solid rock bottom, of man's inhuman cruelty and willingness to inflict endless suffering onto his fellow man.

 For centuries the slave trade flourished in the Americas.
-In 1492, when Columbus landed on the shores of the Caribbean, like other European conquerors ("explorers" is far too nice a word to describe them) before him, he arrived with a business plan reliant on slave labor.
+In 1492, when Columbus landed on the shores of the Caribbean, like other European conquerors before him ("explorers" is far too nice a word to describe those who enslave others), he arrived with a business plan reliant on slave labor.
 Columbus's system of extremely violent slavery resulted in the genocide of the indigenous people who had the misfortune of living on the islands where his ships landed.

 The first European settlers in what was to become the United States, found the indigenous people living here on their ancestral land were nearly impossible to enslave.
 Hell bent on free slave labor, the colonists brought in kidnapped slaves from Africa.
 Those Africans who weren't killed crossing over in the slave ships, were left so traumatized and broken, they were defenseless against additional violence and abuse.